shauryat97/shauryat97/README.md

 ### Hi,I'm Shaurya 👋

-- 🌱 Currently working as a Senior Data Scientist in EY GDS India.
+-  🔭 Currently working as a ML Researcher at a Healthcare based DeepTech Startup.
-- 🔭 Graduated from the Department of Computational and Data Sciences, Indian Institute Of Science,Bangalore.
+-  Graduated from the Department of Computational and Data Sciences, Indian Institute Of Science,Bangalore.
 - 📫 How to reach me: https://www.linkedin.com/in/shauryat97/

 <!--